-The new law applies to all California workers, except for those in several job categories who were specifically exempted from the strict ABC test.
-However, workers in these exempt categories are not automatically ICs.
+Workers in these exempt categories are not automatically ICs.
 Instead, almost all such workers are required to pass muster as ICs under the Borello test, the test in effect before AB5 was enacted.
-Additional requirements are imposed for some types of workers as described below.
-But, it should be much easier for these workers to qualify as ICs than under the ABC test.
+But, it is much easier for these workers to qualify as ICs than it would be under the ABC test.

 Workers Must Pass Borello Test

-Except for real estate salespeople and repossessors, workers in all the exempt categories must pass the Borello test to be classified as ICs.
+Except for app-based drivers, real estate salespeople, and repossessors, workers in all the exempt categories must pass the Borello test to be classified as ICs.
 The Borello test (based on the California Supreme Court's decision in Borello vs. Dept. of Industrial Relations) is similar to the right of control test used by the IRS.
 It's not nearly as strict as the ABC test.
-Under this test, the most significant factor is whether the hiring firm has control or the right to control the worker both as to the work done and the manner and means in which it is performed.
-In addition, the following factors are to be considered:

 No single factor in the Borello test is determinative, the first one—whether the individual's work is the service or product that is the company's primary business—is given the most weight.

-Workers in the following categories need satisfy only the Borello test to be ICs:
+Workers in the following categories need to satisfy only the Borello test to be ICs:

 - physicians, surgeons, dentists, podiatrists, psychologists, veterinarians